BBVA/patton-cli/README.rst

 **NOTE**

     Patton-cli need a `Patton-server <https://github.com/BBVA/patton-server>`_.
-Be sure that the server are running!
+Be sure that the server is running!

 Getting started
 ===============